 Staying at the Lizzie Borden Bed and Breakfast

-Rates start around $250 per night depending on room and season.
-Reserve early, as the charming historic lizzy borden house often features highly on Tripadvisor.
+Rates start around $250 per nig depending ethe the on the room and season.
+Reserve early, as the charming historic Lizzie Borden House often features highly on TripAdvisor, consistently earning TripAdvisor’s Travelers’ Choice Award for unique stays.
 Lizzie Borden bed and breakfast books up quickly year-round.

-What’s it like to spend the night inside the so-called most haunted house in America, the historic Lizzie Borden house?
-Reviews of the Lizzie Borden B&B range from charming to chilling.
-Past guests report flickering lights, doors opening, strange sounds, and ghostly faces sighted in the hall.
-A few visitors even captured odd voices using ghost hunting apps and equipment.
+What’s it like to spend the night inside the so-called most haunted house in America, the historic Lizzie Borden House?
+Guests describe their stays as equal parts charming and chilling: one minute you’re admiring Victorian lace curtains, the next you’re wondering why the hallway door just creaked open on its own.
+A few visitors even captured odd voices using ghost-hunting apps and equipment.

 However, not everyone experiences paranormal activity during their stay.
 But even skeptics admit the historical atmosphere makes for an unforgettable night.
 Sweet dreams!

 Martha McGinn and her family purchased the property in 1948, later converting it into an inn.
 Despite the macabre history, the house exudes a cozy New England charm thanks to Martha’s graceful decorating and hospitality.
 Now a museum and thriving business catering to history buffs and ghost hunters, the transformation is complete.
-The Lizzie Borden house has truly turned from crime scene to comfortable stay.
+The Lizzie Borden House has truly turned from a crime scene to a comfortable stay.

 Exploring the Murder Scene: A Deep Dive into the House Tour

-Daily historical house tours allow you to step back in time to explore the Borden home as the crime scene was found in 1892.
-Follow along room by room to uncover secrets that still remain about the shocking unsolved double murder.
+Daily historical house tours allow you to step back in time to explore the Borden home, as the crime scene was found in 1892.
+Follow along room by room to uncover secrets that remain about the shocking, unsolved double murder.

 Room by room: The Borden house as a frozen moment of 1892

-The lizzy borden house retains its original Victorian furnishings, fixtures, and floor plan seen in historical photos, creating an eerie time capsule.
+The Lizzie Borden House retains its original Victorian furnishings, fixtures, and floor plan seen in historical photos, creating an eerie time capsule.
 Visitors view each room exactly as it looked on the day of the murders.

 You’ll enter through the formal front parlor, then go upstairs to see the door connecting Lizzie’s room to her parents’ chambers that she kept locked and blocked.
 Continue to the sitting room where Andrew Borden’s body was found bleeding out on the red velvet couch.